dweiner13/iwords/index.md

 iWords is a Latin dictionary app for macOS that leverages [WORDS](https://mk270.github.io/whitakers-words/) by William Whitaker.
-The hope is to continue the legacy of the venerable [Interpres app](https://sites.google.com/site/erikandremendoza/) in providing a powerful and easy Latin dictionary built on macOS technologies.
+The hope is to continue the legacy of the venerable old Interpres app, in providing a powerful and easy Latin dictionary built on macOS technologies.

 This project is still in alpha stage.
 Click below to download the latest alpha.